sourceplant/vbnotescript/README.md

 A very light note taking and searching app written in VBScript for Windows.
 Simple yet powerfull script with just around 10KB in size.

-# Summary
+## Summary
 * lightnotes app stores entire notes in a plain text file (lightnotes.txt)
 * Notes can be added and edited with Notepad++ or Notepad
 * Text searching returns the matched text and a unique number as an address of the note

-######
-A plain file with name *lightnotes.txt* is used as backend store

 ## Prerequisites
 Notepad++ or even Notepad